anagainaru/anagainaru.github.io/_pages/research.md

-This project focuses on the differences between typical HPC scientific applications and stochastic workflows in order to design at implement new computational models for engaging resources at massive scale in novel ways to accommodate the specific needs.
+This project focuses on the differences between typical HPC scientific applications and stochastic workflows in order to design and implement new computational models for engaging resources at large scale in novel ways to accommodate their specific needs.

 <h3 id="scheduleflow"> Simulator </h3>